priyal-06/policypal-AI/README.md

 PolicyPal AI is a Generative AI-powered web app that helps users understand their insurance policies by extracting, summarizing, and answering questions from policy documents (PDFs/images) in simple language.
 Many people struggle to understand key terms, conditions, and coverage.
-Users can upload PDFs or images and ask questions in plain English.
+Users can upload PDFs or images and ask questions in plain English.Also help to suggest the insurance based on thier monthly budget and calculate the total insurance premium.